codeoverflow-org/nodecg-io-docs/docs/samples/midi-io.md

 10. Check the nodecg logs

-    You should see an error or a success message and midi messages that are recieved and echoed back to the device that is configured.
-The messages are only modified, if the recieved Message is a noteon with a velocity of greater than zero or a control change message with a value of at least 64.
+    You should see an error or a success message and midi messages that are received and echoed back to the device that is configured.
+The messages are only modified, if the received Message is a noteon with a velocity of greater than zero or a control change message with a value of at least 64.
 Noteoff messages are always echoed unmodified.

 ### Note

 A noteon message with a velocity of 0 should be handled like a noteoff message, so they are echoed unmodified.
-Otherwise this would get annoying very fast.
+Otherwise, this would get annoying very fast.
-If a control change is assigned to a pushbutten values of 64 and up are interpreted as on and values lower than that are interpreted as off.
+If a control change is assigned to a push-butten values of 64 and up are interpreted as on and values lower than that are interpreted as off.
 Most somewhat modern Midi devices send 127 as on and 0 as off, but 63 and 64 should also be sufficient.